qingfengxia/FreeCAD_Mod_Dev_Guide/chapters/cmake_cheatsheet.md

 - cmake variable and command is case insensitive
 > but UPPER case for command is recommended
-and varible content like filename is case sensitive
+and variable content like filename is case sensitive

 - ""(empty string), "NO; N; FALSE; <var>-NOTFOUND; OFF;0;" or lower case is regarded false in IF()